mattst/MultipleSelectionScroller/README_KEYS.md

+## Multiple Selection Scroller - Plugin for Sublime Text v2 and v3

 ## Setup — Keys

 The Multiple Selection Scroller plugin does not provide a keymap file to set its keys.
 Choosing keys that will suit all users is not possible - the chosen keys will always interfere with the existing keys of some users.

-Instead various suggested key mappings are shown below - these can be copied and pasted into your `Default (OS).sublime-keymap` file and altered to suit your configuration.
+Instead various suggested key mappings are shown below - these can be copied and pasted into your user `Default (OS).sublime-keymap` file and altered to suit your configuration.

 The suggested key bindings below all use the `[` and `]` square bracket keys in a variety of key combinations for the plugin's various commands.
 The square bracket keys are already used for line indenting and code folding, using them for multiple selection scrolling and clearing seems both convenient and appropriate.